aphp/edsnlp/docs/tutorials/multiple-texts.md

 )
 ```

-!!! note "Deterministic processing"
+!!! note "Worker assignment and output order"

-    By default, from version 0.14.0, EDS-NLP dispatches tasks to workers in a round-robin fashion to ensure deterministic processing.
-This mechanism can be disabled to send documents to workers as soon as they are available, which may result in faster processing but out-of-order results.

-    To disable processing determinism, use `set_processing(deterministic=False)`.
-Note that this parameter is only used when using the `multiprocessing` backend.
+    By default, EDS-NLP sends each task to the next available CPU worker and returns results as soon as they are ready.
+    This dynamic assignment avoids slow documents blocking a fixed worker task list and usually improves throughput.

+    Use `set_processing(worker_assignment="static", preserve_output_order=True)` when output order matters.
+Static
+    assignment sends tasks round-robin and ordered output reads each worker task list in the corresponding order.
+EDS-NLP
+    also selects static assignment automatically when an operation needs dataset or fragment boundaries.

 ### In a distributed fashion with spark